hzeller/bant/README.md

- bant -pv      # reads bazel project in current dir, print AST and some stats bant -E       # read project, print AST of files that couldn't be parsed bant -C ~/src/verible -v  # read bazel project in given directory; print stats bant -x   # read bazel project, but don't parse referenced external projects bant -H   # Only useful command so far: for each header, print defining lib
+ bant -pv      # reads bazel project in current dir, print AST and some stats bant -E       # read project, print AST of files that couldn't be parsed bant -C ~/src/verible -v  # read bazel project in given directory; print stats bant -x      # read bazel project, but don't parse referenced external projects bant -L      # List all the build files including the referenced external bant -Lx     # Only list build files in this project. bant -H      # Only useful command so far: for each header, print defining lib
 ```

 ### Development